More and more companies developing their own mobile apps take the extra steps to ensure mobile application data security — and for a good reason.

 - protected from data theft or tweaking by any parties aside from the data owner

-Data collectors must also notify users about the collection and processing of their data.
+Data collectors must also notify users about the collection and processing of their data in mobile applications.
 The data collector and processor are to be accountable for compliance with these principles.
 In this regard, mobile users and data security should be as uniform as possible.